fluid-music/fluid-music/docs/getting-started.md

 ## VST Plugins

-Let's try create a session with a VST plugin.
-In this example, we'll use the excellent free Podolski VST2 plugin.
+Let's create a session with a VST plugin.
+In this example, we'll use the excellent (free) Podolski VST2 plugin.
 [Download and install Podolski](https://u-he.com/products/podolski/) before proceeding.
 It's best to install plugins in the default location so that `cybr` knows where to find them.

 The `cybr` server needs to scan for plugins before it can load them.
 Switch back to your terminal tab that is running the server, and use `ctrl+c` to stop the server.
 Use the `cybr --scan-plugins` command to search your machine for plugins.
 If one of your plugins crashes, it will be skipped on subsequent scans, so you may need to scan more than once if `cybr` encounters unstable plugins.